Storme Webber

 The New England Foundation for the Arts through the New England Arts Resilience Fund, part of the United States Regional Arts Resilience Fund, an initiative of the U.S. Regional Arts Organizations and The Andrew W. Mellon Foundation, with major funding from the federal CARES Act from the National Endowment for the Arts.

-Fresh creations and ideas abound in the Hop's spring season.
-Discover Spring Events Each week, our virtual stage brings adventurous artistry into your living room.
-The Hop offers a varied weekly line...
+Each week, our virtual stage brings adventurous artistry into your living room.
+The Hop offers a varied weekly line-up of online programming including live-streamed performances, film recommendations...

 Learn More